Mersch says 'very large majority' of ECB policymakers did not want more QE

 Mersch said that ECB action to loosen the supply of money would help insulate the euro zone from any interest-rate hike in the United States, although such a move could affect emerging markets.

-(The story was refiled to correct the headline and lead paragraph to reflect that comments were regarding the last rate decision, not the future discussion)
+(This story corrects the headline and lead paragraph to reflect that comments were regarding the last rate decision, not future discussion)

 (Writing By John O'Donnell; Editing by Hugh Lawson)